kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - The method for determining that the church is true is faulty. (spiritual witnesses)
 - The church's method for receiving revelation is faulty. (historical issues, modern issues)
 - If this church is God's best method for saving us, then he is the author of confusion and does not deserve to be followed. (philosophies of men, morality vs obedience)

+TODO add a more detailed outline here so that people know what they're getting into.
+Convince them the church wouldn't be true if those things were true, right here.

 ## impactful posts, articles, videos, or podcasts